 2013-2012 - There were appeals by several parties of the Act 250 approval.
 The City reached settlements with all but one party.

-2012-2011 - Application, public hearings, and approval of the comprehensive amendment to Act 250 Land Use Permit for entire alignment.
+2012-2011 - Application, public hearings, and approval of the comprehensive amendment to Act 250 Land Use Permit for the entire alignment.

 2010 - On January 13, FHWA issued a Record of Decision identifying a Selected Alternative.

-2009 - On September 24, the City of Burlington, VTrans and FHWA circulated the 2009 FSEIS for public and agency comment.
+2009 - On September 24, the City of Burlington, VTrans, and FHWA circulated the 2009 FSEIS for public and agency comment.

-2006 - On November 1, the City of Burlington, VTrans and FHWA circulated the 2006 DSEIS for public and agency comment.
+2006 - On November 1, the City of Burlington, VTrans, and FHWA circulated the 2006 DSEIS for public and agency comment.

-2005 - In October, VTrans recommended that the City of Burlington consider an alternative that would consist of the C-1 Section and C-2 Section only, with improvements on Lakeside Avenue to Pine Street.
+2005 - In October, VTrans recommended that the City of Burlington consider an alternative consisting of the C-1 Section and C-2 Section only, with improvements on Lakeside Avenue to Pine Street.
 This alternative would consider minor operational improvements within the existing right-of-way of Pine Street from Lakeside Avenue to Main Street.
 In November, the Burlington City Council passed a resolution supporting the evaluation of VTrans' recommended alternative in the 2009 FSEIS.

 1999 - The City of Burlington hired an engineering consulting firm to provide design engineering services for the development and construction of the Selected Interim Alternative for the Champlain Parkway as described in the 1997 ROD.